witchessabath/mkdocs/docs/ArchInstall.md

 - dunst Notification daemon
 - Neovim with AstroNvim as Text Editor

-## Short explanations:

-A quick section to explain some things I had to setup myself when using Arch:
+> A quick section to explain some things I had to setup myself when using Arch:

-### How to display AppImages in Rofi
+## How to display AppImages in Rofi
 I use rofi as an app launcher.
 It works great, but by default only displays and starts apps installed by package manager.
 After installing AppImages, I wanted them to be accessible as well.
 To do this: